-If you’re also a stuffing pro, there aren’t too many deviations from the classic methodology.
+If you’re a stuffing pro, there aren’t too many deviations from the classic methodology.
 I do prefer to make my own bread cubes, but if you’re a store-bought kind of gal or guy, do your thing.
-Be sure to check the recipe card for detailed instructions and step-by-step photos!

 - Dry the bread cubes.
 Slice the bread into cubes of preference (chunky or small) then spread evenly over a baking sheet.
 Bake until the cubes are dry and lightly golden brown.

-- Cook the sausage, breaking into small pieces with a wood spoon.
+- Cook the sausage in a large pan, breaking into small pieces with a wood spoon.
 Remove the sausage using a slotted spoon and add to a large bowl with the bread cubes.

 - Saute onions and celery.
-Add butter to the rendered sausage fat, followed by the onions and celery, and saute until soft.
+Melt the butter in the rendered sausage fat; add the onions and celery, and saute until soft.

 - Add apples and garlic.
 Saute briefly, just 2 minutes.